 A participant who is an RN or APRN is required to provide full-time service at a CSF.
-The CSF must be a public or private nonprofit health care facility located in, designated as, or serving a primary medical care or mental health, Health Professional Shortage Area (HPSA).
+The CSF must be a public or private health care facility located in, designated as, or serving a primary medical care or mental health, Health Professional Shortage Area (HPSA).
 Eligible health care facility types are listed below.
-DEFINITIONS are included in the Additional Information section.